Madsir/madsirstudio.github.io/README.md

 *Coming Soon:*

-Cinemat 2D Cutscene System: Easily create and control cutscenes.
+CinemArchon 2D - Cutscene System: Easily create and control cutscenes.
 Can control multiple cutscenes in one scene.
 Infinite camera shots.

-Utterer Dialogue System: Easily create and control dialogue.
+Utterer - Dialogue and Subtitle System: Easily create and control dialogue.
 Customizable.
 Infinite utters.

 SownSystm Audio Controller: Control all sounds in your game with one easy to use system.